Susana Giménez (talk show)

 In the early years of the show, ratings were very high, with peaks from 30 to 40 points.
 Between 1988 and 1991, Hola Susana was broadcast on Canal 9.
 In 1992 it began to air on Telefe and changed its name to Hola Susana, te estamos llamando.
 After litigation with Ovidio García, former producer of the program, the show changed its name to Susana Giménez in 1998.

 Over the years he received dozens of international stars.
-Some of the guests were Woody Allen, Justin Bieber, Shakira, Rod Stewart, Lenny Kravitz, Michael Bublé, Anthony Quinn, Sofia Loren, Alain Delon, Backstreet Boys, Claudia Schiffer, Naomi Campbell, Fran Drescher, Thalía, Roberto Gómez Bolaños, Viggo Mortensen, Xuxa, Brian May, Ron Wood, Ricky Martin.
+Some of the guests were Woody Allen, Justin Bieber, Shakira, Rod Stewart, Lenny Kravitz, Michael Bublé, Anthony Quinn, Sophia Loren, Alain Delon, Backstreet Boys, Claudia Schiffer, Naomi Campbell, Fran Drescher, Thalía, Roberto Gómez Bolaños, Viggo Mortensen, Xuxa, Brian May, Ron Wood, Ricky Martin.
 Christopher Reeve, Duran Duran, Alanis Morissette, Chayanne, Julio Iglesias, Wisin y Yandel, Salma Hayek, Antonio Banderas, Daddy Yankee, Paulina Rubio, Benicio del Toro, Robbie Williams, Luis Miguel, Liza Minnelli and Gloria Estefan and many others.

-In the years 2002, 2006, 2012 2015 And The Current 2020-2021 Susana Giménez was not broadcast because Giménez needed to rest.
+In the years 2002, 2006, 2012, 2018 and between 2020–2023 Susana Giménez was not broadcast because Giménez needed to rest.